Performative Learning Theory: Proofs

-where $s \in [0,1]$ is the share of units in the population reacting to the predictions (i.e., the population analog of~$\frac{m}{n}$) \jb{Ok, this sentence implies that my understanding of the setup was totally wrong}.
-By treating $\frac{m}{n}$ as an estimator of the parameter $s$ of a Bernoulli distribution (modeling whether statistical units react or not)\jb{I suppose this is a hidden assumption of the theorem -- that the population would change as the sample changes?}, we have per Wald method (see e.g., \citealt{brown2001interval}) that
+where $s \in [0,1]$ is the share of units in the population reacting to the predictions (i.e., the population analog of~$\nicefrac{m}{n}$) \jb{Ok, this sentence implies that my understanding of the setup was totally wrong}.
+By treating $\nicefrac{m}{n}$ as an estimator of the parameter $s$ of a Bernoulli distribution (modeling whether statistical units react or not)\jb{I suppose this is a hidden assumption of the theorem -- that the population would change as the sample changes?}, we have by Wald's method \citep[see e.g.,][]{brown2001interval} that

-with probability $1-\delta$, where $q(\delta) = q_{1- \frac{1}{2}\delta}$ is the $(1- \frac{1}{2}\delta)$-quantile of a standard normal distribution, see Lemma~\ref{lemma:pop-shift}\jb{It looks like you are still figuring out the union bound to determine what $\delta$ is, but as it is written now, $q(\delta)$ really should be written as $q(1-0.5\delta)$.}\jr{done, but with subscript.}.
+with probability $1-\delta$, where $q(\delta) = q_{1- \delta}$ is the $(1- \delta)$-quantile of a standard normal distribution (see Lemma~\ref{lemma:pop-shift})\jb{It looks like you are still figuring out the union bound to determine what $\delta$ is, but as it is written now, $q(\delta)$ really should be written as $q(1-0.5\delta)$.}\jr{done, but with subscript.}.
 Hence,

 with probability $1-\delta$.
-Combined with Equation~\ref{eq:lemma1-recap}, this gives for $T=1$ \jb{In Equation~\ref{eq:lemma1-recap} you take $p=1$, but here you are assuming that Equation~\ref{eq:lemma1-recap} holds for any $p$?}
+Combined with Equation~\ref{eq:lemma1-recap}, this gives, for $T=1$, \jb{In Equation~\ref{eq:lemma1-recap} you take $p=1$, but here you are assuming that Equation~\ref{eq:lemma1-recap} holds for any $p$?}

-\jb{Where does $T=1$ come into the picture?
-I thought $T$ (or $t$) was the training time on the sample, which should have no impact on $d_0, d_1, \theta_{0,B}$}

 with probability $1-\delta$.